 Frequently Asked Financial Questions

-- A deposit to your son’s Camper Expense Account (CEA) is also due by May 1.
+- A deposit to your son’s Camper Expense Account (CEA) is also due no later than May 1.
+Please make your CEA deposit along with your tuition payment.
+Guidance on how to calculate your son’s CEA deposit is just below.

 - Tuition is non-refundable after May 1, except in the case of documented illness/injury or mandatory summer school.
 Camp Pemigewassett expects families to be responsible for the full tuition if withdrawal is made after May 1.

-- Pemi’s preferred method for parents to make payment is by eCheck.
-Login to your Pemi your online accou and go to “Financial Management.”
+- Pay by eCheck: log in to your Pemi your online account and go to “Financial Management.”
 Click “Add an eCheck Account.” eCheck transactions are performed via a secure link and shorten processing time significantly.

 - International families have the option to wire funds if they do not have a US bank account.